malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 where the motions change from many small random motions at high temperatures to a large motions from one site to another at low temperatures, often involve correlated motions of particles.
+This structural description provides another method to describe jump dynamics as the motions between local potential energy minima. [@Doliwa2003a;@Doliwa2003] The structural description of jump dynamics makes no distinction between the rotational jumps described in @sec:intro_jump_dynamics and translational jumps.

 ![A representation of the potential energy landscape for a liquid.
 The entire configuration moves between the low energy states through the transition structures. \
-*Figure from @Stillinger1995 used with permission © 1995 AAAS*
+*Figure from @Stillinger1995 used with permission © 1995 BAAS*
 ](../00_Introduction/figures/potential_energy_surface.png){#fig:potential_energy_landscape width=80%}

+When considering the transport properties of particles undergoing jump dynamics we can consider an alternate formulation of the diffusion constant $D$ [@Doliwa2003] constructed from the effective jump length $a(T)$ and the mean waiting time $\langle \tau(T) \rangle$

+$$ D_\text{jump}(T) = \frac{a(T)^2}{6N\langle \tau(T) \rangle} $$ {#eq:jump_diffusion}

+In defining diffusion in this way we are assuming all particles undergo motions through jump dynamics.
+However, the dynamic heterogeneities synonymous with a potential energy landscape describe a wide range of behaviours.
+@Dueby2019 defines a diffusion constant that combines the both aspects of diffusion, the Brownian component and the Jump component, arguing both are required to fully describe diffusion.

-An important part of the potential energy landscape model is that the structure plays a role in the dynamics, defining the types of transitions which take place.
+A key component part of the potential energy landscape model is that the structure plays a role in the dynamics, defining the types of transitions taking place.
+Whether the high energy allows for moving smoothly through the configuration space, or a low energy requires large rearrangements to jump between minima in the configuration space.
-In a simulation study initialising the same structural configuration with a range of randomised momenta,
-@Widmer-Cooper2004 found the dynamic heterogeneities present in all regions of the structure, regardless of initial momenta.
+This importance of the potential energy landscape in the dynamics is highlighted in work by @Widmer-Cooper2004, where a simulation study initialising the same structural configuration with a randomised momenta, found the same dynamic heterogeneities regardless of initial momenta.

 ## Goals for understanding dynamics